 DTSC meeting on Runkle Canyon.
 CBG’s Dan Hirsch, rips Response Plan as “propoganda” and says 2004 Environmental Impact Report, approved by City Council, was “fraudulent.”

-EnviroReporter.com completed its analysis of thousands of pages of KB Home reports and radiological and chemical contamination in Runkle Canyon may be worse than previously known.
+EnviroReporter.com completes analysis of thousands of pages of KB Home reports.
+Radiological and chemical contamination in Runkle Canyon may be worse than already known.

 KB Home agrees to supply DTSC with at least 41 extensive reports and documents for their inspection of Runkle Canyon and pay for the $114,884 that the initial work will cost.